DSPG-ISU/DSPG/README.md

     check, an email will be sent to you with the log resulting in the error.
 Make sure to address the error and push changes to fix the repo again.

+## Naming conventions

+We are trying to ensure maximum consistency between data sets and use the following conventions:

+1.  *lower case* for all variable names
+2.  *name* describes the name of a facility/organization/meeting
+3.  *longitude, latitude* or *geometry* write out geographic locations as longitude and latitude
+4.  use `_` to separate between multiple words in a name